polodev/datawookie/content/blog/2013-08-11-finding-correlations-in-data-with-uncertainty-bootstrap.md

 ---
-id: 379
-title: 'Finding Correlations in Data with Uncertainty: Bootstrap Solution'
-date: 2013-08-11T09:50:49+00:00
 author: Andrew B. Collier
-layout: post
-excerpt_separator: <!-- more -->
 categories:
 - Science
+date: 2013-08-11T09:50:49Z
+excerpt_separator: <!-- more -->
+id: 379
 tags:
 - bootstrap
 - correlation
 - ggplot2
 - '#rstats'
 - scatter plot
 - uncertainty
+title: 'Finding Correlations in Data with Uncertainty: Bootstrap Solution'
+url: /2013/08/11/finding-correlations-in-data-with-uncertainty-bootstrap/
 ---

 A week or so ago a colleague of mine asked if I knew how to calculate correlations for data with uncertainties.
 Now, if we are going to be honest, then all data should have some level of experimental or measurement error.
 However, I suspect that in the majority of cases these uncertainties are ignored when considering correlations.
 To what degree are uncertainties important?
 A moment's thought would suggest that if the uncertainties are large enough then they should have a rather significant effect on correlation, or more properly, the uncertainty measure associated with the correlation.
 So, what is the best (or at least correct) way to proceed?
 Somewhat surprisingly a quick Google search did not turn up anything too helpful.

 Let's make this problem a little more concrete.
 My colleague's data are plotted below.
 The independent variable is assumed to be well known but the dependent variable has measurement error.
 For each value of the independent variable multiple measurements of the dependent variable have been made.
 The average (mu) and standard deviation (sigma) of these measurements have then been recorded.
 There is a systematic trend in the measurement uncertainties, with larger error bars generally occurring for larger values of the independent variable (although there are some obvious exceptions!).

-{% highlight r %}
+{{< highlight r >}}
   > head(original)
   mu.x sigma.x  mu.y sigma.y
 1 93.7       0 56.80    83.5